 SUPPORT ETC DURING COVID-19 DELAYS

 We remain committed to our mission to create space for collaboration, empowerment and the joyful celebration of community using movement and ensemble theater traditions, imaginative play, and aerial arts to help people of all abilities discover their potential, encourage perseverance and embrace their humanity.

 The necessary steps we have taken to help ensure optimal public health have had, and will continue to have, direct financial consequences for all theaters and teaching artists, including ours.
-ETC tries to operate with fiscal prudence, but we can’t sustain our operations for long without classes.
-We estimate a loss of at least $40,000.
-If the closure extends beyond May, our total loss for Spring is approximately $104,800.
-For those willing and able to make a gift at this time, know that your support will help us get through this challenging time.
+ETC tries to operate with fiscal prudence, but with reduced class sizes and the cost of increased cleaning, ETC continues to depend on the support of our generous community For those willing and able to make a gift at this time, know that your support will help us get through this challenging time.

 Your fully tax-deductible donations of support can be made on our website HERE.

 Unable to donate cash?

-- Consider purchasing a class card or gift certificate to be used in the future.
+- Consider purchasing a gift certificate to be used in the future.

 - Consider signing up for private lessons.